itenium-be/Competence-Center/_data/README.md

   # For all non FunEvent/TechCafes there is **always** a Github repository
   githubUrl: ""

+  # The link to the TL&DV video recording
+  tldv: ""
 ```

 Create a PR with the new images AND the changes to the Yaml.